Simulation of Quantities of Interest

 ## 991.2142

-Although displaying a distribution of expected values is an effective way to communicate model results, by itself it doesn’t add much beyond simply reporting the coefficient table.
-You could essentially achieve the same thing without simulating the estimated parameters.
+Although displaying a distribution of expected values is an effective way to communicate model results, by itself it doesn’t add much beyond simply reporting the average predicted expectation.

 The real advantage of reporting estimands or quantities of interest (QoI) via simulation is to provide and contrast meaningful scenarios that address your research questions.
 For example, suppose we hypothesize that economic inequality moderates the crime rate at the state level.
-We can compute expected values for two scenarios:
+We can compute expected values for two scenarios by adding the following steps:

 1. Low inequality: Compute the expected value at the minimum observed level of inequality.